-- A student may not repeat for credit a course which is a prerequisite for a course the student has successfully completed.
+- Unless an exception has been granted by the Chair of the department from which that course originates, a course may not be taken for credit by a student when that course is a prerequisite for a course the student has already successfully completed.

 - Individual academic units and programs may set more stringent conditions and restrictions on the repeating of courses, so long as the conditions and restrictions are clearly communicated to students in advance.